People

 Dr Anna Marazuela Kim

-Anna is an adviser and scholar at the intersection of the arts and built environment with institutes of advanced study, industry and universities internationally, advancing insight on placemaking, civic agency and human thriving; culture, conflict and urban futures.
-Anna brings academic expertise to broader publics and practice, recently as Associate at Foster + Partners, and is an Associate of Thriving Cities Lab (US) and King’s College, London.
+Anna is an advisor and thought leader at the intersection of the arts and urbanism with academic institutions, industry and NGOs internationally, advocating for the role of culture in civic agency and human thriving.
+Anna brings wide-ranging expertise to broader publics and practice, including roles at Foster + Partners, Thriving Cities Lab, Thomas Heatherwick Studio, the Architectural Association, the Nighttime Foundation and the Humane Urbanism Foundation (2026).

 team